 - Next, for each hot pad, find one 8″ x 9″ back pocket piece and one 8″ x 9″ insulated fleece panel.
 Layer the insulated fleece and the fabric wrong sides together into a two layer quilt sandwich.

 - Straight-line quilt (sometimes called channel quilting) through all the layers of each quilt sandwich.
 We used the plaid lines of our selected fabric as the spacing guide for our channel quilting, running our quilting lines between the printed lines of the plaid.
 This gave us lines approximately ⅝” apart.
 You can do something similar with the motif on your chosen fabric, or you could use a quilting bar to set an even distance, or pre-draw lines to follow with an erasable fabric pen or pencil.

-NOTE: As we mentioned above, we used our Janome Horizon Memory Craft 8900 QCP with its awesome AcuFeed Flex™.
+NOTE: We used the awesome Janome AcuFeed Flex™.
 It is specially designed to work with multiple layers, keeping them all moving together without slipping or sliding.
-Your machine may have something similar, such as a Walking foot or an Even Feed foot.
+Your machine may have something similar, such as a Walking/Even Feed foot.
 These are all optional; they simply make the process quicker and more accurate.
 You can certainly use your regular pressure foot.
 Just go slowly and carefully, and use a few more pins.

 - Using the Hot Pad Front and Hot Pad Back (Pocket) patterns you assembled above, center each pattern on its appropriate quilted block and cut out each pattern.